AOP SEAT RESERVES:

 701 - 729 section numbers: 50% or more face-to-face instruction off campus at least 30 miles from main MSU campus; remaining arranged instruction on D2L, LON-CAPA, Videoconferencing or other online format.
 These section numbers can also be used for the out-of-state educational experience like internships, field study, and student teaching.

 730 - 739, 790 - 799, 830 - 839 and 890 - 899 section numbers: 100% online instruction; proctored exams may be required.

 740 - 749 and 840 - 849 section numbers: 50% or less face-to-face instruction on or off campus; remaining instruction on D2L, LON-CAPA, Videoconferencing or other online format.

-750 - 779 and 850 - 879 section numbers: all study abroad classes and any independent study and internships related to a Study Abroad program.
+750 - 779 and 850 - 879 section numbers: all education abroad classes and any independent study and internships related to an Education Abroad program.

 NOTE: You must indicate dates/days/time/location of in-person instruction of all sections numbered 740 - 749 and 840 - 849.

 To receive summer funding for any hybrid section, the in-person meetings must be on the MSU campus.

 This is an open text field that allows information regarding equipment required, restricted enrollment, subject defining, course objectives, average workload,